Jewish pirates: Notable pirates

-The Great Jew
+The Great Jew - Sinan Reis

 Sinan, called The Great Jew by the Spaniards, was one such Jewish refugee whose family emigrated from Spain to the Ottoman Empire, according to some non-academic authors.
 He sailed as a barbary corsair under Hayreddin Barbarossa.
 Some attribute to him the defeat of an Imperial-Spanish fleet in 1538 at the Battle of Preveza.
 Some non-academic authors, mistaking him for Sinan Pasha and sometimes again mistaking the latter's place of burial, Üsküdar, for Shkodër in Albania (both places bearing the alternative name of Scutari), wrote erroneously that Sinan the Jew is buried in a Jewish cemetery in Albania.

 Yaacov Kuriel

 Yaacov Kuriel was born to a Jewish family which converted to Christianity under pressure from the Inquisition when Yaakov was a child.
+He was called Diego Da Coreia.

-As a young man, Yaacov Kuriel was a captain of the Spanish fleet until he was caught by the Inquisition.
+As a young man, Yaacov Kuriel was a captain of the Spanish fleet until he was caught by the Inquisition, tortured and sentenced to death.
 He was freed by his sailors, most of whom were marranos themselves.
 For many years after that his only goal was revenge.
-He had three pirate ships under his command.
+He had three pirate ships under his command and was based in Jamaica.
+Later in life, he moved to Israel and became a disciple of the Arizal.
+He is buried near him in Safed.
+His gravestone bears a skull and crossbones.
 Little is known about what happened to him later.
 Some believe that eventually he made his way to the Holy Land, studied Kabbalah and died peacefully of old age.

+Moses Cohen Henriques

+Henriques was a Dutch Jewish Pirate of Portuguese Sephardic Jewish descent.
+Henriques operated in the Caribbean and in total his plunder and haul from his raids on the Spanish is estimated to be about 1 billion USD in current value.